ITensor/ITensors.jl/docs/src/faq/DMRG.md

 ## How to do periodic boundary condition DMRG

-The short answer to how to do fully periodic boundary condition DMRG in ITensor is that you simply input a periodic Hamiltonian into our OpSum system and make the MPO form of your Hamiltonian as usual.
-For example, for a chain of N sites with nearest-neighbor interactions, you include a term that connects site 1 to site N. For an Ising model chain this would look like:
+The short answer to how to do fully periodic boundary condition DMRG in ITensor is that you simply input a **periodic Hamiltonian** into our OpSum system and make the MPO form of your Hamiltonian in the usual way.
+For example, for a chain of N sites with nearest-neighbor interactions, you include a term that connects site 1 to site N. For a one-dimensional Ising model chain Hamiltonian this would look like:

 ```
 sites = siteinds("S=1/2",N)